Coronavirus toll at 1000 GMT Thursday

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-Based on latest reports, the countries with the most new deaths were Brazil with 3,459 new deaths, followed by India with 1,038 and United States with 859.
+Based on latest reports, the countries with the most new deaths were Brazil with 3,472, followed by India with 2,104 and the United States with 945.

-The country with the highest number of deaths compared to its population is Czech Republic with 264 fatalities per 100,000 inhabitants, followed by Hungary with 251, Bosnia-Herzegovina 233, Montenegro 224 and Bulgaria 212.
+The country with the highest number of deaths compared to its population is the Czech Republic with 269 fatalities per 100,000 inhabitants, followed by Hungary with 267, Bosnia-Herzegovina 246, Montenegro 230 and Bulgaria 223.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.